ladih/Candlestick-windows/candlewindows.md

 ## Goal

-The goal of this project is to develop, compare, and evaluate machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
-Models are trained and tested over specific periods, and their performance is measured by metrics such as hit rate, mean return, and Sharpe ratio, compared against a baseline strategy.
+The goal of this project is to build, compare, and evaluate machine learning models that identify trading opportunities based on historical candlestick data and signal candles.
+Models are trained and tested over specific periods, and their performance is measured by metrics such as hit rate, mean return, and Sharpe ratio for the selected trades.

 ## Example run